TSUKAMOTO-Yuta/vanilla-deck/README.md

 ### Login behavior

 When you add a new column, it inherits the login state from the last-used column.
 It is not a blank column, so it is easy to start with multiple accounts already logged in.
+As a recommended first-time setup, log in to all accounts you plan to use in the first column, then duplicate that column.

 ### Notes